skarapost/SySoft/README.md

 ## Functions

-The program is developed using Java 8.
 SySoft can store every kind of information.
 In the resources directory there is a database with an already constructed database with a table, as well.
 Sqlite database contains 4 fields that cannot be deleted.
 An id field which is not visible, and other 3 fields.
 On top of this, the most significant operations are:
 1) Create a new field.
 2) Delete a field.
 3) Rename a field.